Mind Body

 Neurofeedback (Brain Wave Training)

-Sometimes, talk therapy isn't enough.
-That's because the brain's biology plays a critical role in how we think, feel, and function.
-In many mental health conditions, brainwave activity can become stuck in unhealthy patterns, often contributing to symptoms such as brain fog, depression, anxiety, fatigue, and sleep dysregulation.
+Sometimes, talk therapy alone doesn’t deliver lasting results.
+That’s because brain biology directly influences how we think, feel, and perform each day.
+In many mental health conditions, brainwave activity can become locked into unhealthy patterns, which often intensify symptoms like brain fog, depression, anxiety, chronic fatigue, and disrupted sleep cycles.

 Accelerated Resolution Therapy (ART)